alexander-schoenmann/movie-rating/README.md

 Bugfixes: Please describe what kind of bug your fix solve and give me feedback how to reproduce the issue.
 I'm going to accept only bugfixes if I can reproduce the issue.

-Features: Not every feature is relevant for the bulk of ```soundclip``` users.
-In addition: I don't want to make ```soundclip``` even more complicated in usability for an edge case feature.
+Features: Not every feature is relevant for the bulk of ```movie-rating``` users.
+In addition: I don't want to make ```movie-rating``` even more complicated in usability for an edge case feature.
 It helps to have a discussion about a new feature before you open a pull request.

 ### 2.2 Contact
 If you have any questions regarding the project, please do not hesitate to contact me.
 I can be reached at alexander@schoenmann.co.at.